ibm-cloud-docs/watsonxdata/milvus_birdwatcher.md

    ```
    {: codeblock}

-1. Login to the management sidecar of one of the `etcd` pods from the list.
+1. Log in to the management sidecar of one of the `etcd` pods from the list.

    ```bash
    kubectl exec –it <etcd-pod> –c mgmt – bash